 If you’re unsure about completely waiving coverage, consider these partial alternatives:

-- Enroll in a spouse’s plan-many employers allow you to drop coverage if your spouse’s employer offers an equivalent or better plan.
+- Enroll in a spouse’s plan — many employers let you drop coverage if your spouse’s employer offers an equivalent or better plan.
 Compare deductibles, out-of-pocket maximums, and network adequacy.

-- Use a Health Reimbursement Arrangement (HRA)-some employers offer a “qualified small employer HRA” (QSEHRA) or “individual coverage HRA” (ICHRA) that allows you to buy your own insurance with pre-tax employer contributions.
+- Use a Health Reimbursement Arrangement (HRA) — some employers offer a qualified small employer HRA (QSEHRA) or individual coverage HRA (ICHRA) that lets you buy your own insurance with pre-tax employer contributions.

-- Leverage a Medicare Advantage plan-if you’re 65 or older, opting out of employer coverage for Medicare can save you premiums and give you richer benefits, especially when combined with a WellthCare Medicare™ plan that integrates pharmacy savings, adherence reminders, and store credit.
+- Leverage a Medicare Advantage plan — if you’re 65 or older, opting out for Medicare can save you premiums and give richer benefits, especially combined with a WellthCare Medicare™ plan that integrates pharmacy savings, adherence reminders, and store credit.

-- Utilize a direct primary care (DPC) membership-some employers now offer DPC as a lower-cost alternative to comprehensive major medical.
-This pairs well with a high-deductible HSA plan for catastrophic coverage.
+- Use a direct primary care (DPC) membership — some employers now offer DPC as a lower-cost alternative.
+It pairs well with a high-deductible HSA plan for catastrophic coverage.

 Final Recommendation